Software Development (BSc Degree)

 Location: CIT Bishopstown Campus

-Graduates who have reached an average of 50% are eligible to apply for entry to Year 4 of
+Graduates who have reached an average of 50% are eligible to apply for entry to Year 4 (final year) of

 > BSc (Honours) in Software Development (CR 106)

-What makes CR 016 different from the other Computing Honours Degrees at CIT?
+What makes CR 016 different from the other Computer Science Honours Degrees at CIT?

-What level of Programming is contained in the course?
+What level of Programming is contained in the programme?

-Can I design and develop websites from this course?
+Can I design and develop websites from this programme?

-You will learn about web publishing and development and will be designing and developing websites by the end of the course.
+You will learn about web publishing and development and will be designing and developing websites by the end of the programme.

 Will I be designing Apps?

-Can I work in the Games Development Industry with this course?
+Can I work in the Games Development Industry with this programme?

 Yes, the skills acquired in completing the course in software development and programming are very applicable to the games development industry.